hrafnthor/ansible-intellij-pycharm/README.md

 ##### User defined variables

-`pycharm_clients` [array]: Contains a list of client definitions that will be downloaded and extracted onto the host machine.
+`clients` [array]: Contains a list of client definitions that will be downloaded and extracted onto the host machine.
 While not required by the role, it will not do much unless given a list of clients to process.

 Information on each available client can be found at Jetbrains archive [here](https://www.jetbrains.com/pycharm/download/other.html).